 People who are using out-of-network benefits will be responsible for the full session fee at the time of their appointment and will be reimbursed a percentage of the fee by their insurance plan once claim is submitted to the insurance company.
-The rate for reimbursement is determined by your plan.
+The rate for reimbursement is determined by your plan and freuqntly is equivalent to the amount of co-pay one would have to pay if using in-network benefits.
 It is recommended you contact your plan directly to find out the rate of reimbursement for outpatient mental health services.

 The rate per session is $200 and is due at the time of each appointment.